pj-mathematician/Scheduler/README.md

 Note:-

 1) We have switched over to an online MySQL database.
-Therefore, this means the user only has to have an internet connection to run the program only.
+Therefore, this means the user only has to have an internet connection to run the program.

 2) Made the signup page functional.